Azure-Samples/ARGUS/README.md

 # 2. Login to Azure
 az login

-# 3. Configure your Azure OpenAI credentials
-cp .env.template .env
-# Edit .env with your Azure OpenAI details

-# 4. Deploy everything with a single command
+# 3. Deploy everything with a single command
 azd up
 ```